rhari991/BarclaysApp/README.md

-This is an application built during the Rise Hackathon 2016 in Mumbai during September 24 and 25 2016.
-It allows the user to check his account balance, make a transaction (using the Barclays API stubs) and send a tweet using voice commands.
+This is an application built during the Rise Hackathon 2016 in Mumbai during September 24 - 25, 2016.
+It allows the user to check his/her account balance, make a transaction (using the Barclays API stubs) and send a tweet using voice commands.

 #Build Instructions